cjnaz/lanmonitor/README.md

       Host_<friendly_name>  <local or user@host>  [CRITICAL]  <check_interval>  <IP address or hostname>
       Host_RPi1_HP1018           local          CRITICAL  5m   192.168.1.44
       Host_Yahoo                 me@RPi2.mylan            20m  Yahoo.com

+  The default timeout for ping commands is 1 seconds.  pinghost_plugin_timeout may be set in the config file to override the default, eg: `pinghost_plugin_timeout 5s`

 - **process_plugin:**  Check that the specified process is alive.
 A process is checked by seeing if the `<executable path>` occurs in the output of a `ps -Af` call.